Skuzzle-UK/AuthenticationService/README.md

 }
 ```

+> **Why both `Authority` *and* `Issuer`?** They're separate concerns that look like the same URL:
+>
-> **`Authority` vs `Issuer`:** `Authority` is the URL JwtBearer contacts to fetch the OIDC discovery doc and signing keys. `Issuer` is the string value that must appear in the `iss` claim of every token — it comes from `JWTSettings.ValidIssuer` in the auth service's `appsettings.json`.
-In production these are typically the same URL, but in development the auth service may advertise a canonical issuer URL (`https://auth.example.com`) while actually running on `https://localhost:53217`.
-Both fields must be set correctly or token validation will fail.
+> - `Authority` is the *network URL* JwtBearer contacts to fetch the OIDC discovery doc and signing keys.
+It's a routing target.
+> - `Issuer` is the *logical name* that must appear in every token's `iss` claim, sourced from `JWTSettings.ValidIssuer` in the auth service.
+It's an identity, not an address.
+>
+> In production these are usually the same string (e.g. both `https://auth.example.com` once TLS terminates at a reverse proxy with the canonical hostname).
+In dev they diverge — the auth service advertises `iss: https://auth.example.com` but actually listens on `https://localhost:53217`, so consumers point `Authority` at the localhost URL while keeping `Issuer` as the canonical name.
+>
+> Setting both explicitly here makes the consumer work in both environments unchanged.
+If you ever omit `Issuer`, JwtBearer falls back to deriving it from `Authority` — fine in prod where they match, broken in dev where they don't (you'll see `IDX10205: Issuer validation failed`).
+Production-deployment §8 has the full story under "`Authority` and `Issuer` — make them match in production".

 ### 3. Wire it up